 Meshessna of Freeport is a single mother of two daughters, doing the best she can to retain a sense of normalcy after her divorce two years ago.
 “I want my kids to be able to stay in their same school, still be close to their friends, live as close to the same life they were living before the divorce,” she explained.

 But maintaining this life proved difficult, as now she was managing her household with only a single salary.
 “While I was married, with two incomes, I didn’t really struggle to pay my bills.
 Now that I’m a single mother, with only one household income, it’s more challenging to get by,” she said.
-Despite working full-time, Meshessna realized she needed help when it came to affording all of her monthly expenses. *
+Despite working full-time, Meshessna, like many of those who's income falls under the ALICE* threshold for survival, realized she needed help when it came to affording all of her monthly expenses.

 When the weather turned cold, and her oil use went up, she found herself compromising on the temperature of the house in an effort to conserve her resources.
 Having a warm home means everything to Meshessna and her family, especially because her daughters, aged 11 and 13, need to be comfortable in the house, and be able to invite their friends over without worrying about being embarrassed.
 “My daughters shouldn’t have to bundle up like they are going outside, when they are just sitting on the couch doing homework,” Meshessna said.

 Recognizing that this was not a healthy situation for her children, Meshessna reached out to United Way of Long Island’s partner agency Choice for All for help where she learned about Project Warmth.